-Students are to refrain from discussing this course, including clinical situations, written assignments, peers, coaches, or faculty on all social networking sites such as Facebook, Twitter, etc. Failure to comply with these expectations may result in further action by the instructor.
+Students are to refrain from discussing this course, including clinical situations, written assignments, peers, coaches, or faculty on all social networking sites such as Facebook, Twitter, etc. Failure to comply with these expectations may result in further action by the instructor including referral to the Office of Student Conduct.